conditg/mapscaler/docs/scalars.rst

 Data Prep and Cleaning
 ^^^^^^^^^^^^^^^^^^^^^^^

-Import MapScaler and load a map of the US States:
+Import MapScaler and load a map of the US Counties:
 ::

     import mapscaler as ms